Endesa X: History

 On 18 November 2018, the Endesa Group launched Endesa X as an own brand with a focus on digitization, innovation and sustainability in both Spain and Portugal.
-Endesa X aims to promotes access to renewable energy sources for companies, public administrations and private individuals.
+Endesa X aims to promote access to renewable energy sources for companies, public administrations and private individuals.
 In 2018, Endesa X announced the development of a public access charging infrastructure plan to promote electric mobility in Spain.
 This plan includes the installation of 8,500 public access charging points over a five-year period (2019-2023).
 Endesa X confirmed the objective of 2020 with the installation of the first 2,000 public charging stations, thus completing the first phase of the project.
 The company has a portfolio of 2 million customers, 298 employees in Spain and 6 in Portugal.
 In 2019, Endesa's gross investments totalled 271.2 million euros.
 On 14 September 2020 it has announced a cooperation agreement with Athlon (Daimler Group) to launch an electric leasing service for companies.
 In the same year, in coordination with HERE, a company providing geographic and cartographic data services, Endesa X has launched City Analytics, a mobility map that helps public administrations in managing emergencies during the COVID-19 pandemic.